hackley2/super-table/README.md

 # SuperTable
-#### Making HTML tables Super since January 2016
+#### Make HTML tables Super

-This jQuery plugin makes the header and left row of an HTML table intuitively scroll with the browser window.
+The SuperTable jQuery plugin makes the header and left row of an HTML table intuitively scroll with the browser window.
 You can also setup your table to have collapsible rows and columns.

-##Scrolling
+## Scrolling

 Setting up your `<thead> ... </thead>` table header and the left-most column of your table to scroll with the the browser is easy!